qlik-oss/gopherciser/docs/settingup.md

 * `allowuntrusted`: Allow untrusted (for example, self-signed) certificates (`true` / `false`).
 Defaults to `false`, if omitted.
 * `appext`: Replace `app` in the connect URL for the `openapp` action.
 Defaults to `app`, if omitted.
 * `headers`: Headers to use in requests.
+* `maxframesize`: (Default 0 - No limit).
+Max size in bytes allowed to be read on sense websocket.

 ### Examples